Wednesday, September 11, 2024

 In understanding this we take our chiropractic work and sometimes support it with hypnotic, and neurolinguistic programming methods as well as applied psychoanalytic concepts and theories... often associated with metaphysical and metapsychological concepts and theories that seamlessly blend into a patient's postural and positional expressions ...that may lead us to an understanding of a patient's current state-of-mind and/or one's state of being in the moment... especially during the defensive activities of both mind and body... in dealing with the transitory and temporary presence of the... expressive posture... in real time.

-Just a passing note on postural and positional mind/body conflicts associated with tension headache.
+Just a passing note on postural and positional mind/body conflicts associated with tension/psychodynamic headache.
 As I discuss mind/body conflicts in association with cranial and brainstem postures and positions... it is worth noting here that like any other postural or positional expressive posture... postures and positions in this area are always defensive... and situationally and environmentally most important to our work with the expressive posture and its current position.
 The fact that metaphysical and metapsychological factors are inherent in almost all mind/body conflicts... along with the 'active' expressive posture both situationally and environmentally... we cannot rely solely upon the standard anatomical findings common to such conflicts... but we must look at the 'intangibles' that contribute to the conflict itself.
 These intangibles may be discussed in patient 'pre-talks' where the doctor might 'tap-into' unconscious and conscious factors that can influence the conflict process.
-This might be done alternately through the mindful utilization of direct 'suggestion' or self-directed 'auto-suggestion' as used by Palmer (auto-suggestion) and Craven (suggestion) some years ago... as well as self-hypnotic, neurolinguistic and applied psychoanalytic theories and concepts that can and will help a patient recognize his or her repetitive situational and environmental patterns as well as exposures to those who might predispose one to his or her postural and positional mind/body conflicts.
+This might be done alternately through the mindful utilization of direct 'suggestion' or self-directed 'auto-suggestion' as used by Palmer (auto-suggestion) and Carver (suggestion) some years ago... as well as self-hypnotic, neurolinguistic and applied psychoanalytic theories and concepts that can and will help a patient recognize his or her repetitive situational and environmental patterns as well as exposures to those who might predispose one to his or her postural and positional mind/body conflicts.

-The stark anatomical findings found in postural and positional tension headache and its associated mind/body conflicts are only a 'piece' of the puzzle... and very often may be reduced through a self-directed, self-hypnotic, range-of-motion exercise by the patient.
+The stark anatomical findings found in expressive postural and positional tension/psychodynamic headache and its associated mind/body conflicts are only a 'piece' of the puzzle... and very often may be reduced through a self-directed, self-hypnotic, range-of-motion exercise by the patient.
 The intangibles of self-hypnotic, neurolinguistic and applied psychoanalytic factors should be explored in patient-centered conversations of 'why-such a conflict' and 'why-now' in all 'pre-talk' and 'post-talks.'
 The timing... location... environmental... and situational factors... including the 'human' factors of proximity, haptics and vocalics... as well as the observable modifications in gait, stance and gestures... are what differentiate the postural and positional aspects of a mind/body conflict from the purely neuroanatomical event we often speak of.
 Showing a patient how to look into themselves... as well as all contributing factors during one's bouts of episodic mind/body conflicts of pain, stress and anxiety may serve to lessen the event... and other episodes of vague and/or ill-defined attacks upon the 'self.'

 Recognizing Expressive Postures